Jalisco Mexico Travel Guide

 Main highways are well-maintained.
 Old Town roads can be cobblestoned.
 Driving at night outside urban areas is not recommended due to poor lighting, unmarked speed bumps (topes), and livestock.
 Tolled highways (cuotas) are safer and quicker.

 Water taxis are a common way to reach southern beaches and towns such as Yelapa, Las Ánimas, or Quimixto.
 These locations are not reachable overland.
-They depart from Los Muertos Pier in The Heritage district or Boca de Tomatlán.
+They depart from Los Muertos Pier in The Historic district or Boca de Tomatlán.

 Taxis and ride-sharing apps offer direct routes.
 Licensed taxis are typically white and have a taxi number.
-They should have a fare meter, though drivers often quote a fixed price, especially for tourists.
+They should have a meter, though drivers often quote a fixed price, especially for tourists.

 Malecón and Zona Romántica are for walking-friendly.
 Walking tours are available.
 Limited dedicated bike lanes; caution on busy roads.
-Wear a a helmet for cycling.
+Wear a helmet for cycling.

 Drive on the right side.
 Speed limits posted in km/h.
 Seatbelts are mandatory.
 Drunk driving laws are strict.